yaswitha525/grocery-app/Freshery-grocery-store-main/Document/readme.md

-🛒 Freshery: Your Digital Grocery Store
+🛒ShopSmart: Your Digital Grocery Store

 📌 Description
  Freshery is a full-stack web application that offers a seamless digital grocery shopping experience.
 Customers can explore a wide range of products, view categories, add items to the cart, and complete purchases securely.
 It also supports seller and admin functionality for product management and inventory control.